joseech28/osticket-prereqs/README.md

 <img src="https://imgur.com/Cj7DA68.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-13. Open IIS as an Admin
-    Register PHP from within IIS
-    Reload IIS (Open IIS, Stop and Start the server)
+13. With MySQL installed and configured, I open IIS as an Administrator and register PHP from within IIS.
+I also reload IIS by stopping and starting the server.
 </p>
 <br />